 Live in April

-SNO-ISLE LIBRARIES ONLINE PROGRAMS: Join virtual programs offered by Sno-Isle Libraries in a wide range of subjects, including storytimes for children, classes for adults and family trivia events.
-Programs are offered via Zoom and require registration.
+SNO-ISLE LIBRARIES ONLINE PROGRAMS: Join online programs offered by Sno-Isle Libraries in a wide range of subjects, including storytimes for children, classes for adults and family trivia events.
+Programs are offered online and require registration.
 Information: sno-isle.org

 GROWING GROCERIES SERIES: 7-8:30 p.m.
-Wednesdays: Washington State University offers weekly online Growing Groceries classes through May 19 to teach how to grow food, at $5 per class.
+Wednesdays: WSU offers weekly online Growing Groceries classes through May 19 to teach how to grow food, at $5 per class.
 Information: tinyurl.com/wsu-growing-groceries

 CAMANO WILDLIFE PROGRAM: 7 p.m.
-Wednesday, April 21: Learn about native plants that attract birds, bees, and butterflies at a virtual presentation by Bob Gillespie, a retired entomology professor, and Brenda Cunningham, manager of the Washington Native Plant Society’s display garden in Mount Vernon.
+Wednesday, April 21: Learn about native plants that attract birds, bees and butterflies at an online presentation by Bob Gillespie, a retired entomology professor, and Brenda Cunningham, manager of the Washington Native Plant Society’s display garden in Mount Vernon.
 Information: camanowildlifehabitat.org

 SPRING GARDEN DESIGN: 6-7:30 p.m.
-Thursday, April 22: Emily Bishton will explore options for landscaping with native plants, growing food, preventing stormwater runoff and creating backyard wildlife habitat.
-Register at snohomishcd.org/events.
+Thursday, April 22: Garden expert Emily Bishton will explore options for landscaping with native plants, growing food, preventing stormwater runoff and creating backyard wildlife habitat.
+Registration: snohomishcd.org/events

 LAKES AND MOTORIZED WATERCRAFT: 6-7:30 p.m.
 Thursday, April 22: Snohomish County Conservation and Natural Resources answers questions and addresses concerns about lakes in Snohomish County that allow for motorized watercraft in a monthly online meeting.
 Information: snohomishcountywa.gov/5784/Motorized-Watercraft-Conversation

-ARBORETUM TOUR: Take a virtual tour of the Evergreen Arboretum and Gardens.
+ARBORETUM TOUR: Take an online tour of the Evergreen Arboretum and Gardens.
 View dozens of photos of the sculpture garden, rock garden, Japanese maple grove, conifer garden and small urban tree walk.
-Information: evergreenarboretum.com/virtualtour.
-Or tour the gardens in person daily at 145 Alverson Blvd., Everett.
+Information: evergreenarboretum.com/virtualtour Or tour the gardens in person daily at 145 Alverson Blvd., Everett.